MAIF/otoroshi/manual/src/main/paradox/how-to-s/instanciate-waf-coraza.md

 ### Try to use an exploit ;)

-let try to trigger Coraza with a Log4Shell creafted request:
+let try to trigger Coraza with a Log4Shell crafted request:

 ```sh
 curl 'http://wouf.oto.tools:9999' -H 'foo: ${jndi:rmi://foo/bar}' --include